 Why is investing in tech stocks so popular?

-Tech stocks are popular because they are some of the largest and best performing assets in the financial markets.
-As a whole, the technology sector is one of the fastest growing sectors in the economy.
+Tech stocks are popular because they are some of the largest and best-performing assets in the financial markets in recent years.
+As a whole, the technology sector has been one of the fastest growing sectors in the economy.
 This means that there are a lot of new and innovative companies that are constantly coming out with new products and services.
 This provides investors with a lot of growth potential.

 How can you start investing in tech stocks today?